holguinj/puppet-docs/source/facter/2.0/custom_facts.markdown

 Custom Facts
 ============

-Extend facter by writing your own custom facts to provide information to Puppet.
+Extend Facter by writing your own custom facts to provide information to Puppet.

 * * *